Delta Omega Honor Society – Rho Chapter

-The Rho Chapter of the Delta Omega Society, in conjunction with the SPHHS, sponsors events on the Amherst campus during the academic year, including the annual Research Day.
+The Rho Chapter of the Delta Omega Society, in conjunction with the SPHHS, sponsors events on the Amherst campus during the academic year, including the annual Research Day, part of the Chapter's National Day of Service during National Public Health Week.
 This faculty-juried poster session is open to all SPHHS students, and allows them to present their research and outreach projects to the campus and regional health communities, to their peers, and to faculty and staff in the SPHHS.
 One poster abstract is awarded the Delta Omega Honor Society prize, and is subsequently submitted for consideration as part of the national Delta Omega Society’s poster session at the annual APHA meeting.
 Our School has been represented in the national competition numerous times.

 The Rho Chapter of Delta Omega sponsors a formal induction ceremony to honor its own in three categories.
 A graduate student inductee is selected based on academic excellence and demonstration of qualities of leadership in public health.
 The alumnus/a inductee must present accomplishments in public health which serve as a model for future graduates.
 The faculty nomination shows contributions to public health scholarship, teaching, research, and publication.

 More information can be reviewed at the National Delta Omega Society website.